Frequently Asked Questions • Akea Essentials

 I’ve heard that people lose weight on Essentials.
 Any advice on how to take Essentials for weight loss?

-Essentials was not formulated specifically to be a weight loss product.
-However, some people have reported great results.
-If weight loss is desired, take Essentials as a meal replacement, snack replacement or consume just before meals.
-Also if weight loss is desired, be sure to take Essentials with water or diluted juice, but NOT with a full serving of fruit juice.
+If weight loss is desired, the AkeaBLAST is a very healthy and fast solution to help you achieve your goal.
+Be sure to take Essentials with water or diluted juice, but NOT with a full serving of fruit juice.
 When weight loss is desired, you should avoid the extra calories and the blood sugar spike that may result when drinking a large volume of fruit juice.

 Hot Spot Healthy means that the product is designed in accordance with the lifestyle and nutritional principles of the people who live in Longevity Hot Spots.

 There are other places in the world where people live very long and healthy lives.
 Why does Akea only list nine?

 There are many places where people have very low rates of chronic disease and high rates of longevity.
 We selected our 9 for a couple of reasons; they are the most well researched and documented and the ones that we are most familiar with as Dr. Werness and Sally Beare have first hand knowledge of most of the ones that we list.

 I heard the FDA will soon be regulating all nutritional supplements prior to 1994 (DSHEA).
 Can you provide more details?